Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Results

-As a first test of the performance of OTUS as a predictive generator, we consider an important control region, leptonic decays of the $Z$ boson, such as to electron-positron pairs, $Z\rightarrow e^+e^-$.
-The theoretical prior is well known, and its parameters $\theta$, such as the mass of the $Z$ boson and the strengths of its interactions, are tightly constrained by precision experiments.
-We identify the latent space, $\mathcal{Z}$, with the decay products of the $Z$ boson: the electron, $e^-$, and positron, $e^+$, whose four-momenta span the space.
-We compose these into an eight-dimensional vector:
+We first test OTUS on an important control region: leptonic decays of the $Z$-boson to electron-positron pairs, $Z\rightarrow e^+e^-$.
+The theoretical prior is well-known, and its parameters \C{$\{\theta\}$}, like the $Z$-boson's mass and its interaction strengths, are tightly constrained by precision experiments.
+We identify $\mathcal{Z}$ with the $Z$-boson's decay products: the electron, $e^-$, and positron, $e^+$, whose four-momenta span the space.
+We compose these into an eight-dimensional vector

-where we have chosen a simplistic vector description of the data which excludes categorical properties such as charge.
+This simplistic vector description excludes categorical properties such as charge.

-The model prior $p(z)$ can be simply expressed with quantum field theory and efficiently sampled.
-The subsequent step, in which the electron and positron travel through the layers of detectors, depositing energy and causing particle showers, cannot be described analytically, and a model will be learned by OTUS from data in control regions.
-For these demonstrations, we use simulated data samples, but specific $\{z, x\}$ pairs are not used in order to mimic the information available when training from real data.
-The complex intermediate state with many low-energy particles and high-dimensional detector readout is typically reduced and reconstructed to yield estimates of the electron and positron four-momenta.
-Therefore, $\mathcal{X}$ can have the same structure and dimensionality as $\mathcal{Z}$, though the distribution $p(x)$ reflects the impact of the finite resolution of the detector systems (see \nameref{subsec:datagen}).
+The model prior $p(z)$ can be simply expressed with quantum field theory and \C{sampled}.
+The subsequent step, where the electron and positron travel through the layers of detectors, depositing energy and causing particle showers, cannot be described analytically; a model will be learned by OTUS from data in control regions.
+Here we use simulated data samples, but specific \C{$(z, x)$} pairs are not used to mimic the information available when training from real data.
+The complex intermediate state with many low-energy particles and high-dimensional detector readouts is reduced and reconstructed yielding estimates of the electron and positron four-momenta.
+Therefore, $\mathcal{X}$ has the same structure and dimensionality as $\mathcal{Z}$, though the distribution $p(x)$ reflects the impact of the finite resolution of detector systems (see \nameref{subsec:datagen}).